On Linux, I am use to just typing "free" to see how much memory is in use and how much is available.

 #!/bin/sh # # simple "free" command to display used & available memory # # commands used P="/usr/bin/printf" T="/usr/bin/tail" S="/usr/local/sbin/sysinfo" # check for sysinfo if [ ! -f "$S" ]; then $P "\nYou need 'sysinfo' installed for this!\n" $P "\n(run 'pkg install sysinfo' as root to install it)\n\n" exit 1 fi $P "\n" $S mem | $T -9 # EoF

-Now I can just type "free" and quickly get memory information.
+Now I can just type "free" (as root or a regular user) and quickly get clean output of memory information.